SynapseWeb/Git-Sharing/README.md

 Commit the changes:

 ```
-Machine_B$ git add -u
+.../Machine_B/mystuff/test/coolproj$ git add -u
-Machine_B$ git commit -m "Added a last changed on Machine_B line."
+.../Machine_B/mystuff/test/coolproj$ git commit -m "Added a last changed on Machine_B line."
 ```

 Now create a new bundle to send back to Machine_A:

 ```
-Machine_B$ git bundle create ../coolproj.bundle master
+.../Machine_B/mystuff/test/coolproj$ git bundle create ../coolproj.bundle master
 ```
-Just as before, that bundled file (Machine_B/mystuff/test/coolproj.bundle) can be transmitted by any means back to Machine_A.
+Just as before, that bundled file (.../Machine_B/mystuff/test/coolproj.bundle) can be transmitted by any means back to Machine_A.
 In this case, just copy the file to replace the version in Machine_A's location.
 Then in the Machine_A/myfiles/coolproj directory, execute a ```"git pull"``` and observe the changes:

 ```
 From / ... /Machine_A/myfiles/coolproj.bundle